JGcompu/JGcompu/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hi there!
 I am Jiaxuan Guo, a fourth-year student majoring in Physics at Fudan University in China.
 My research interests lie in computational physics and materials science, especially by means of **first-principles calculations** and **machine learning**.

+I've had the privilege of conducting research under the guidance of **Prof. Jing Wang** at Fudan University, focusing on the application of deep learning in the search for topological and superconducting materials.
+Additionally, I am also honored to have worked as a visiting student researcher at Yale University, under the supervision of **Prof. Diana Qiu**, where I utilized first-principles calculations to investigate the behavior of excitons in 2D moiré heterostructures.

 ### **Research Topics**
 + *Ab Initio* Methods for Electronic and Optical Properties of Real Materials